thecatkitty/lavender/README.md

 ## Building
 Building requires x86_64 Linux with *CMake*, *GNU Make*, *GNU Binutils*, and `zip`.
-Windows target is built using *MinGW-w64* for i686 or x86_64, but can be built using Visual C++.
+Windows target is built using [LLVM-MinGW](https://github.com/mstorsjo/llvm-mingw) for i686, x86_64, armv7, and aarch64, but can be built using Visual C++.
 Linux builds relies on *SDL2* and *SDL2_ttf* libraries, also requiring Fontconfig, FluidSynth, and libblkid.
 MS-DOS builds require [GCC for IA-16](https://github.com/tkchia/gcc-ia16/) with [libi86](https://github.com/tkchia/libi86/).
 Script encryption tools are written in *Python 3*.